-The Importance of Peach & Nectarine Quality Control
+The Importance of Peach Fruit Quality Control

 Did you know that the only difference between peaches and nectarines is one gene?
 This gene is responsible for making peaches fuzzy on the outside and nectarines smooth.
 Apart from that, the fruits are identical!